Encoder Basics

 Different motors have different numbers of ticks per rotation of the output shaft based on the gear ratio of the motor.
 When the Control Hub is turned on, all of its encoder ports are at 0 ticks.
 As a motor moves forward, its encoder value increases.
 As a motor moves backwards, its encoder value decreases.

 Let's take a closer look at the different modes we can set our encoder to with our motor.
-The mode is often established during the initialization process of our code, meaning the motors are ready to go throughout our program, but it is possible to change this for specific use case as it executes.
+The mode is often established during the initialization process of our code, meaning the motors are ready to go throughout our program, but it is possible to change this for specific use cases as it executes.

 Which mode we need to use largely depends on the intended function of the motor and any attached mechanism.
 For example, we may not need our encoders active on the drivetrain motors when they're being controlled by a joystick's input.
 On the other hand, we may have a flywheel design that requires a specific speed our encoders can help us achieve.